-A burglary committed with some degree of intent, deliberateness, willfulness or recklessness, may be considered a crime of moral turpitude.
+A burglary committed with some degree of intent, deliberateness, willfulness or recklessness, could be considered a crime of moral turpitude.
 For example, the B.I.A. found that burglary of an occupied dwelling was a CMT because there was no way the person could have been convicted for anything less than an intentional crime.

 Burglary is, under the immigration law, considered an aggravated felony if you received a sentence of one year or more.
 (I.N.A. § 101(a)(43)(G).)
 Burglary is not, however, one of the crimes specifically listed within the grounds of deportability.

 Assault is commonly defined as an intentional act that creates apprehension in another person of an imminent and harmful or offensive contact.
 However, U.S. states' laws differ in their precise definitions of assault.